traefik-proxy-boilerplate

 - traefik.http.routers.blog.tls.certresolver=myresolver

-Now it time to update the traefik.yml
+Now it is time to update the traefik.yml:

-1. update the certificatesResolvers section with a valid email address
+1. Update the certificatesResolvers section with a valid email address

 certificatesResolvers: